CHUM Limited: Precursory

 CHUM Limited began operations when CHUM-AM was founded in 1945 by four Toronto businessmen, including Al Leary, a former sportscaster, who had been the station manager at CKCL for 14 years.
 CHUM received its licence in late November 1944 to operate a station with 1000 watts.
 CHUM launched as a dawn-to-dusk radio station under York Broadcasters Limited on 28 October 1945, with John H.Q.
 "Jack" Part, an entrepreneur in the business of patent medicines, as its president.
 The station, then operating from studios in the Mutual Street Arena, broadcast a format typical of the late 1940s, with a combination of information, music, and sports.
 When CHUM was about to debut, Leary told the press that the new station would be known for community service and in-depth news, in addition to live talent and the most popular phonograph records.

 Allan Waters, a salesman from Part's patent medicine business took control of CHUM-AM in 1954.
 Waters' first major move was to secure a licence for 24-hour-a-day broadcasting for CHUM, along with a power increase to 5,000 watts.
 On April 17, 1959, the name York Broadcasters was changed to CHUM 1050 Radio Ltd..
 The CHUM studios were moved from 250 Adelaide Street West to 1331 Yonge Street, Toronto, where their iconic neon sign was erected for the first time.
-CHUM-FM 104.5, however, began broadcasting in 1963 under the Classical Music/Fine Arts format.
-Alex Forbes, whose accounting firm Ewin & Forbes had been CHUM's auditor since 1952, joined Radio CHUM 1050 Limited as Secretary-Treasurer.
+CHUM-FM would begin broadcasting in 1963 under a Classical Music/Fine Arts format.
+Alex Forbes, whose accounting firm Ewin & Forbes had been CHUM's auditor since 1952, joined CHUM 1050 Radio Ltd. as Secretary-Treasurer.
 He would play a pivotal role in the company's development.

 Entering into the television world

-The company expanded into television holdings for the first time when it gained a one-third interest in CBC affiliate CKVR-TV, a station was founded by Ralph Snelgrove, whose first initial and that of his wife, Valerie, form part of the station's callsign in Barrie.
+The company expanded into television holdings for the first time when it gained a one-third interest in CBC affiliate CKVR-TV, a station founded by Ralph Snelgrove (whose first initial and that of his wife, Valerie, form part of the station's callsign), in Barrie.
 It acquired a second one-third share in 1968, and eventually gained full control in 1970.